We have been anchored out now in various places on the Mexican Riviera for over four months straight now.

 Not our Islander Freeport - Here is the example we followed on another 36' Islander Freeport sail boat.

-We got our SS (Schaefer Marine - Part Number: 60-150) spring line cleat installed on the starboard side.
+We got our SS (Schaefeer Marine - Part Number: 60-150) spring line cleat installed on the starboard side.
 We copied an Islander Freeport 36’ boat like ours that had one installed.
 We tried to get the line (test line) so it would not touch the cap rail as it passed by the chock and the rub strake (Part Number: RSE 12") on its way over the cap rail.
 It went fine until we were installing the (Perko Straight Chock - 4" x 7/8" Chrome Plated Zinc Alloy”) chock.
 I got caught up into getting the chock aligned with the rub strake and forgot the position it was going to be in.
 That is, the chock was supposed to be closer to the cleat.
 Our big test line still has a bit of clearance but not much.

 .
 I suppose if turns into a problem we can move the chock a